What We Do

 Case Managers are available to assist our homeless guests in filing for disability and social security.

 Case Managers are available to assist our guests in filing for veteran’s benefits.

 Deal with Addictions

-We offer Bible Studies twice every day at 10:30am and 1:30pm to help guests seek God’s plan for their lives.
+We offer Bible Studies daily at 10:30am and on Mondays and Fridays at 1:30pm to help guests seek God’s plan for their lives.

 On Thursday mornings at 10:30am we have a chapel service with music, prayer, and a message from ministers visiting from a variety of denominations.
 Our chapel services provide our guests, who may otherwise feel uncomfortable attending a local church service, to have the opportunity to participate in a once a week worship service.

 The Chapel of the Good Shepherd

 Our new Chapel is located on the second floor of our building and serves as a sacred meeting space for a variety of support groups.